petergtz/pegomock/README.md

 This will download the package and install an executable `pegomock` in your `$GOPATH/bin`.

-See also section[Tracking the pegomock tool in your project](#tracking-the-pegomock-tool-in-your-project) for a per-project control of the tool version.
+See also section [Tracking the pegomock tool in your project](#tracking-the-pegomock-tool-in-your-project) for a per-project control of the tool version.

 Getting Started
 ===============